Stolojan Cabinet

 The Stolojan Cabinet was the Cabinet of the Government of Romania between 16 October 1991 and 19 November 1992.
 It was the fourth post-communist cabinet.
-The Prime Minister was Theodor Stolojan, a former financial bureaucrat during communism (previously responsible with the foreign currency as well as the money of the Securitatea, according to former Romanian President Emil Constantinescu).
+The Prime Minister was Theodor Stolojan, a former financial bureaucrat during communism (previously responsible with the foreign currency as well as the money of the Securitate, according to former Romanian President Emil Constantinescu).
 Stolojan was an independent minister of finance in the Roman cabinet, dominated by the FSN.
 The Stolojan Cabinet was a transition cabinet, in charge with organizing the elections, and included FSN members and members from other parties national liberals, ecologists, agrarians, and independents.